DUPR Rating Explained: What's a Good DUPR Rating in Pickleball?

 Here's what you can do:

-• Explore the leaderboard — see the top-rated players in the game
+- Explore the rankings — see the top-rated players in the game

 🔍 Search Pickleball Players

-Look up DUPR ratings, tournament results, and more for any registered pickleball player.
+Look up DUPR ratings and tournament match results for any pickleball player who has registered.

-This analysis is based on hundreds of thousands of players with DUPR doubles ratings as of January 2026.
-Rating distribution percentages are calculated from publicly available DUPR data.
-Players without a doubles rating were excluded from the analysis.
+This analysis is based on on hundreds of thousands of players with DUPR doubles ratings as of January 2026.
+The percentages of rating distributions are calculated from publicly available DUPR data.
+Players without a doubles rating were not included in this analysis.
 DUPR is a registered trademark of DUPR LLC.
-For more information about the DUPR rating system, visit dupr.com.
+To learn more about the DUPR rating system, visit dupr.com.